ArcBees/dev-site/site/src/main/markdown/gwtp_v2/core/navigation/reveal-places.md

 }
 ```

 This will create a new request with the token `CARS` and a parameter `MODEL` with the value `model`. `placeManager.revealPlace()` will then reveal the associated presenter.
 Alternatively, `placeManager.revealPlace(request, false)` can be used to reveal the presenter without updating the URL.
-This can be useful if when a new entry in the browser history is not wanted.
+This can be useful when a new entry in the browser history is not wanted.

+Notice that the parameter token comes from another class named `ParameterTokens`.
+This is to facilitate reusability and maintainability of parameter tokens across the application.

 The place manager also has a couple utilities methods.
 The most common methods are: